 EM Local Debt

 While indexing to the Agg can provide an off-the-shelf solution for broad fixed income exposure, investor risk constraints, return objectives and tax considerations can vary significantly.
-When looking for customization beyond what the Agg can offer, some bond ETFs, including actively managed solutions, can be building blocks for a tailored portfolio.
+When looking to customize beyond what the Agg offers, fixed income ETFs, including actively managed solutions, can be effective building blocks for a tailored portfolio.

 A market-weighted index, meaning the securities in the index are weighted according to the market size of each bond type.
 Most US-traded investment-grade bonds are represented.
 Municipal bonds and Treasury Inflation-Protected Securities are excluded, due to tax treatment issues.
 The index includes Treasury, government agency bonds, mortgage-backed bonds, corporate bonds and a small amount of foreign bonds traded in the US.